jprayner/piconet/driver/nodejs/README.md

 Note that, because events are defined as classes, you can use the `instanceof` operator to differentiate them at runtime.

-**Tip:** received data events (subclasses of (RxDataEvent)[https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/classes/index.RxDataEvent.md]) provide hex dumps of scout/data frames, as appropriate, in their `toString()` implementations.
+**Tip:** received data events (subclasses of [RxDataEvent](https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/classes/index.RxDataEvent.md)) provide hex dumps of scout/data frames, as appropriate, in their `toString()` implementations.
 So doing `console.log(event.toString());` can be a useful debugging tool!

 ### waitForEvent

 [waitForEvent](https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/modules/driver.md#waitforevent) is an async function (returns a promise of an `EconetEvent`) which waits for a certain period of time for a matching event to occur.
-It is simple to use and perfect for simple request/response type operations like `NOTIFY`.
+It is simple to use and perfect for simple request/response type operations.

 ```
 import { driver } from '@jprayner/piconet-nodejs';